cakephp/docs/en/console-and-shells/commands.rst

 create commands for your application and plugins.

 .. versionadded:: 3.6.0
     Commands were added to replace Shells long term.
-Shell & Tasks have several shortcomings that are hard to correct without breaking compatibility.
+Shells & Tasks have several shortcomings that are hard to correct without breaking compatibility.

 Creating a Command
 ==================